Skip to Main Content

 The fact that a work is unpublished shall not itself bar a finding of fair use if such finding is made upon consideration of all the above factors.

 The text above is taken from §107.
 Limitations on exclusive rights: Fair use, Copyright Law of the US.
-Stanford University copyright website has an excellent description of the issues related to fair use.

 Copyright is a complex issue – situations are often not clear cut.
 The links on the Copyright Resources Handout provides information put together by professional organizations, colleges and universities and government websites with the intent of assisting educators in making copyright compliance decisions.